 - Keep this disabled.

-- Field of View: By turning the Field of View value up, you gain a wider perspective of the field and allow yourself to take in more information while keeping your camera the same distance.
+- Field of View: By turning the Field of View value up, you gain a wider perspective of the field and allow yourself to take in more information while keeping your camera at the same distance.
+In simple terms, the higher the FOV, the more you can see on your screen.

 - Swivel speed: Sensitivity of your camera.
 Basically, how quickly your camera will pan around while moving the right analog stick to check around the field.